ramirezi29/GitCommits/README.md

 ## Installation

 #### Xcode
-You will need [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) in order to open and run the app
+You will need [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) to open and run the app

 #### Internet Connection
-This app relies on a stable internet connection in order to obtain a user's GitHub details
+This app relies on a stable internet connection to obtain a user's GitHub details

 ## Model Code Snippet
-Utilizing coding keys and Decodable to properly obtain and read the GitHub's api JSON data
+Utilizing coding keys and Decodable to obtain and read GitHub's API JSON data properly
 ```swift

 struct Repo: Decodable {